Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/actions/guides/index.md

 ---
 title: Guides
 shortTitle: Guides
-intro: 'These guides for {% data variables.product.prodname_actions %} include specific use cases and examples to help you configure workflows.'
+intro: "These guides for {% data variables.product.prodname_actions %} include specific use cases and examples to help you configure workflows."
 redirect_from:
   - /actions/guides/caching-and-storing-workflow-data
   - /actions/automating-your-workflow-with-github-actions/using-databases-and-services